-If you were looking for a grand rematch between Batman and Bane, sorry.
-Their meeting was fairly civil — but, somewhat paradoxically, still manages to be awesome.
+- If you were looking for a grand rematch between Batman and Bane, sorry.
+Their meeting is fairly civil — but, somewhat paradoxically, still manages to be awesome.

 Joker: He shot my knee!
 I may never... ...oh...
 Like your daughter!
 I GET IT!
 Good one, Commissioner!